Why Long Periods of Sitting at a Desk Causes Your Low Back Pain to Hurt—Especially When You Stand up

 The act of sitting for hours on end compresses the discs, reducing their ability to hydrate and maintain their normal function.
 When discs lose their hydration, they become less resilient and more prone to injury.

 Think of it like a water-balloon, if you squeeze (compress) on side the the water balloon, the opposite will "balloon" outward.
-In this anaology, the disc is the water-ballon, and the squeeze/compression is "sitting."
+In this anaology, the disc is the water-balloon, and the squeeze/compression is "sitting."

 Why Standing Up Hurts